Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-11-gt-ga-notes-dc.md

 To accomplish this, choose a subset $S \subset A$, where $\lvert S \rvert = \frac{n}{5}$.
 Then, we set the pivot = $median(S)$.

-But, now we face another problem, how do we select this sample $S$? :sad: - one problem after another.
+But, now we face another problem, how do we select this sample $S$? :frowning_face: - one problem after another.

 Introducing `FastSelect(A,k)`: